 Including some sort of head on the menu is representative of our hope that we are likened to a head, and not a tail.
 In other words, we should move forward and make progress in the coming year, rather than follow or linger in the rear.
 Vegetarians may opt for a head of cabbage or garlic in place of the traditional fish or sheep's head.

-A simple--and delicious--way to incorporate a head at your table is with roasted garlic (pareve) and rainbow slaw (pareve) including cabbage.
+A simple and delicious way to incorporate a head at your table is with roasted garlic and a rainbow slaw including cabbage (both pareve).
 If you are ok with a fish head, try porgy baked in salt (pareve), or any other baked whole fish you prefer.
 For those who are of the more adventurous kind, a steamed sheep's head (meat) will do the trick.

 07 of 10